markledwich2/Recfluence/readme.md

 ### Available Data
 See the list of channels and their political categories in [SeedChannels.csv](Data/SeedChannels.csv).
 The latest data and statistics retrieved form YouTube is link at the bottom of the [visualization](https://pyt.azureedge.net).

+## Visualization Information

+**Channel Relation Graph**
+The "bubble" chart is a [force directed graph](https://en.wikipedia.org/wiki/Force-directed_graph_drawing).
+The area (not the radius) of each bubble corresponds to the number of views of a channels video's.
+The force/size of link line corresponds to the portion of recommendations between those channels.

+NOTE:
+- When new data is added, the orientation and the final clustering of channels changes significantly.
+Unlike a principal component analysis (or similar) it does not display a quantifiable statistic by the location.
+The chart animates the simulated forces when opening to show this process.

+**Recommendation Flow Diagram**
+The left boxes in the flow diagram show the number of views. it is broken down by split by channel (when one is selected) or political category otherwise.
+The right side shows the portion of those views (according to the number of times the other channels video's were in the recommended list) given to the category/channel.

 ## Implementation
 ### Data Analysis